jfernandez/cj4r/README.markdown

 * Cj4r::RealTimeCommission
 * Cj4r::ProductCatalogSearch

-Each service class has a `find` method that closely emulates ActiveRecord::Base#find
+Each service class has a `find` method that closely emulates ActiveRecord::Base#find and returns an array containing the web service results.
+Each of these records have the same attribute names (also camelCased) listed in the 'Per Record' part of each of their [Web Service documentation](http://help.cj.com/en/web_services/web_services.htm).

 ## Examples ##